mattheww/gomill/gomill_docs/errors.rst

 The details depend on the competition type:

-For playoffs, a run is halted early if the first game in any matchup is void, or if two games in a row for the same matchup are void.
+For playoff and all-play-all tournaments, a run is halted early if the first game in any matchup is void, or if two games in a row for the same matchup are void.

 For tuning events, a run is halted immediately if the first game to finish is void.